-Infant (Birth to 14 months) Classrooms (If applicable.) - All of the items on the checklist should be observable.
+Infant Classrooms (If applicable.) - All of the items on the checklist should be observable.

-Observal ble Items Reading area (with soft furniture) Mirrors for developing self-awareness/self-concept (at child's eye level) Family pictures (at child's eye level) Artwork/Child's work (at child's eye level) Room arrangement is child-friendly and developmentally appropriate Child-size equipment Low, open shelves Books, toys and materials reflect multicultural and multiethnic diversity Handwashing sink is adjacent to the changing table to prevent the spread of disease Posted hand-washing procedure at each handwashing sink Food preparation sink/area is separate from handwashing sink/area Hands free trash receptacle is located in the changing area Cleaning solution and sanitizer is out of children's reach Diaper changing table is clear of clutter Posted diapering procedure at changing table and any toilets where toilet training occurs Emergency evacuation cribs present
+Observable Items Reading area Mirrors for developing self-awareness/self-concept (at child's eye level) Family pictures (at child's eye level) Artwork/Child's work (at child's eye level) Room arrangement is child-friendly and developmentally appropriate Child-size equipment Low, open shelves Books, toys and materials reflect multicultural and multiethnic diversity Handwashing sink is adjacent to the changing table to prevent the spread of disease Posted hand-washing procedure at each handwashing sink Food preparation sink/area is separate from handwashing sink/area Hands free trash receptacle is located in the changing area Cleaning solution and disinfectant are out of children's reach Diaper changing table is clear of clutter Posted diapering procedure at changing table and any toilets where toilet training occurs Emergency evacuation cribs present